Pankaj-Namekar/Power-BI-/README.md

 A collection of Power BI dashboards, reusable visuals, and full end-to-end business intelligence case studies, built as hands-on companion projects for the [Data With Pankaj](https://youtube.com/@datawithpankaj_com) YouTube channel.

-## What's inside
+## Repository structure

-### End to End Project
+### End to End Project/
 Full case studies that go beyond a single dashboard: business requirements, data dictionary, star-schema data model, branding, and the final report.
+See its README for details.
-* Airbnb Project: BRD, data dictionary, custom Power BI theme, and a star-schema model (dim_date, dim_host, dim_location, dim_property, fact_bookings).
+* Airbnb Project/: BRD, data dictionary, custom Power BI theme, and a star-schema model (dim_date, dim_host, dim_location, dim_property, fact_bookings).
-* Walmart Project: end-to-end retail analytics case study.
+* Walmart Project/: BRD, developer guidelines, and a star-schema retail analytics model.

-### SVG
+### SVG/
 Custom SVG-based visuals for Power BI, used to build KPI cards and status indicators beyond the native visual library.

-### Standalone reports & templates
+### Standalone Reports/
-* KPI: reusable KPI card patterns.
-* SVG_Status Pill.pbix: a custom SVG status pill visual.
-* Waterfalls using Visual calculations.pbix: waterfall charts built with Power BI's visual calculations.
-* MOM Comparision with CF.pbix: month-over-month comparison using custom formatting.
-* LinkedIn-Report.pbit: a LinkedIn analytics report template.
+Standalone reports and templates that aren't part of a full case study: a LinkedIn analytics template, a month-over-month comparison report, and a waterfall chart report.

+Each folder has its own README with more detail.

 ## Tools used
 Power BI Desktop, DAX, Power Query, and custom SVG measures.